 The day was designed to help our students explore as they prepare for their Rise to the Challenge (RTC) capstone project work (taking place in May).
 For RTC, girls will work to identify challenges they feel passionate about, then develop action plans to address those challenges, using their knowledge, resources, and collaborative talents.
 Students will have the opportunity to choose their own topics, do in-depth research, then share their findings, providing short and long-term solutions to various local and global problems.

 Today’s work supported three organizations.
 Their missions are:

 Glide is a radically inclusive, just and loving community mobilized to alleviate suffering and break the cycles of poverty and marginalization.

-Lava Mae brings critical services to the streets- delivered with an unexpected level of care we call Radical Hospitality™ – to rekindle dignity and hope for people experiencing homelessness through our Mobile Hygiene Service, Pop-Up Care Villages and buildIt toolkit.
+Lava Mae brings critical services to the streets- delivered with an unexpected level of care we call “Radical Hospitality”-where people experiencing homelessness need them most.

 Our mission is to empower our neighbors in the Tenderloin to establish stable, healthy lives.
 We provide a trusted gathering place and creatively offer as many elements of home as possible for our neighbors on the streets.